-The wise and discerning will test to see whether the tab is justified, otherwise he is a poor superintendent of wealth.
-A person of high integrity, when left to himself and all the verses pertaining to the subject matter, is able to convince himself to a solid degree inside of 8 hours of study that the Christian is in no way obliged to pay any tithe.
-Is 8 hours worth 4 years of your life?
+The wise and discerning will test to see whether the invoice is justified, otherwise he is a poor superintendent of wealth.
+The objective person, when left to himself and all the verses pertaining to the subject matter, is able to convince himself to a solid degree inside of 8 hours of study that the Christian is in no way obliged to pay any tithe.
+Is 8 hours of research into scripture worth 4 years of your life?
 If yes, read on.

 The study you are about to read is the result of 18 months of initial effort for several hours a day.
-I have convinced myself not only that the Christian is not obliged to pay a tithe, but furthermore that the Christian is not allowed to pay any tithe.
+I have convinced myself not only that the Christian is not obliged to pay a tithe, but furthermore, that the Christian is not allowed to pay any tithe.
 Yes, you read that correctly.
-If you as a tithe payer are not ready to have your foundations shaken to the core with the Scriptures, this analysis is not for you.

 We start handling the tithe by showing why God instigated the tithe, and then proceed to qualify all of its various facets.
 In the end of the tithe analysis, we discover what the tithe means to the Christian.
 The tithe is part and parcel to the Gospel.
 There is no salvation without it.
 After the analysis, we filter standard tithe teachings through the Scriptures, such as Abraham's tithe with Hebrews 7, Jacob's tithe and Malachi 3.

 Later, we turn our eyes to the offering.
 Some pitfalls typical of giving are uncovered.
 The prerequisites of giving are shown.
-"Giving in faith" is handled.
+The popular "Giving in Faith" teaching is handled.
 The last document delves into the consequences of financial manipulation in the Church - that is to say that we reap what we sow.
-This last document is hard to swallow, and more difficult to digest.
-It lets the facts speak for themselves, and take us to the unmistakable conclusion that Mammon is sitting in, and ruling, the conventional church organization.